devconcept/multer-gridfs-storage/README.md

 This setting allows you to customize how this module establishes the connection if you are using the [`url`][url-option] option.

 You can set this to an object like is specified in the [`MongoClient.connect`][mongoclient-connect] documentation and change the default behavior without having to create the connection yourself using the [`db`][db-option] option.

+#### cache

+Type: `boolean` or `string`

+Not required

+Default value: `false`

+> This option only applies when you use an url string to connect to MongoDb.
+Caching is not enabled when you create instances with a [database][db-option] object directly.

+Store this connection in the internal cache.
+You can also use a string to use a named cache.
+By default caching is disabled.
+See [caching](#caching) to learn more about reusing connections.

 #### db